djalilhebal/game-off-2019/README.md

 ```

-SOLUTION: "On the Origin of Species" or "Darwinina Evolution" stops the giraffe's neck's length that was acquired during its lifetime, from being passed from parent to offspring.
+SOLUTION: "On the Origin of Species" or "Darwinian Evolution" stops the giraffe's neck's length that was acquired during its lifetime, from being passed from parent to offspring.
 At the end of the level, there won't be any boundary.
 Now you can make your 'bound' to the next stage.
 Happy, humanity is progressing scientifically!

 ```